Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Experimental Result

-Table~\ref{tab:Unimodal-performance} presents the results of the three encoders consisting of ResNet293, IR101-Adaface, and TimesFormer, evaluated for each modality to assess their Unimodal performance.
-Each model is fine-tuned using a classifier head on the VoxCeleb1 and CANDOR datasets separately.
-The results indicate that on the CANDOR dataset the baseline models for voice and face achieved Top-1 accuracies of 97.26\% and 97.33\%, respectively, significantly outperforming the gesture-based model, which obtained a Top-1 accuracy of 75.4\%.
-This suggests that, in this work, the gesture embedding vector presents greater challenges in person identification compared to voice and face features.
-However, for the VoxCeleb1 dataset the models for voice and face reached 99.51\% and 99.74\%, respectively.
-All the models in this paper were trained in 5 to 8 epochs.
+Table~\ref{tab:Unimodal-performance} presents the results of the three encoders consisting of ResNet293, IR101-Adaface, and TimesFormer, evaluated for each modality to assess their unimodal performance.
+Each model is trained with a frozen encoder, updating only the classifier head on the VoxCeleb1 and CANDOR datasets.
+The results indicate that on the VoxCeleb1 dataset the models for voice and face reached 99.51\% and 99.74\%, respectively.
+On the CANDOR dataset, the baseline models achieved Top-1 accuracies of 97.26\% for voice and 97.33\% for face, while the motion-based model reached 75.4\%.

-Utilizing the gesture for identity recognition is relatively uncommon, and this feature tends to be highly session-dependent.
-Based on the results presented in Table \ref{tab:gesture-results}, we evaluate the performance of all unimodal models under two conditions.
-The first scenario occurs when the training and testing data for each speaker are from the same session, and the second scenario occurs when they are from different sessions.
+Leveraging body motion for speaker recognition is a relatively rare and innovative approach, offering a complementary modality to traditional face and voice features.
+Motion captures unique temporal patterns that reflect a speaker’s identity, providing rich behavioral cues often overlooked in conventional methods.
+To investigate the robustness of this modality, we evaluate all unimodal models under two conditions: (1) when training and testing data for each speaker come from the same session, and (2) when they come from different sessions.

-In the multimodal scenarios, to assess the performance in modality loss conditions, we evaluate the model’s performance in single-modality and Bimodal settings by selectively removing the influence of specific modalities.
-For single-modality evaluation (e.g., voice-only or face-only), the features corresponding to the other two modalities are set to zero before being passed into the network.
-This ensures that the model processes only the selected modality while maintaining its multimodal inference structure.

-Notably, even when two modalities are removed, the model still runs through the confidence-weighted fusion and mistake correction blocks, ensuring that the final prediction is obtained in a manner consistent with the full multimodal setup.
-This approach provides a fair and realistic measure of how much each modality independently contributes to person identification.
-This is particularly useful for testing the model’s adaptability in incomplete modality scenarios.
+The session-based evaluation results are summarized in Table \ref{tab:motion-results}.
+Remarkably, the body motion model achieves a Top-1 accuracy of 99.93\% in same-session scenarios, surpassing both voice and face modalities and demonstrating the exceptional discriminative power of motion cues for speaker identification.
+While performance decreases to 68.15\% in cross-session evaluations, face and voice modalities remain more stable, highlighting the unique sensitivity of motion to session-specific factors such as camera angle, speaking style, and environmental conditions.
+Importantly, these results underscore the potential of motion as a highly informative signal within controlled contexts.